From Healthy to Being Diagnosed With HF

 "Take me to the ER now!"

-I just pushed myself until that morning, September 25, 2018.
-I had my daughter get my cousin to come into my room, I told that I needed to go to the ER.
-I got to the hospital and I was immediately put in PCU, Echo was done, my EF 10%.
-(Normal EF is 55-65%).
-They started me on Lasix IV drip to get rid of the fluid.
-80 liters of fluid was taken off my heart.
-The first few days I didn't really know what was happening, I was sleeping a lot.
-I was told that I would have to have a heart transplant or a heart pump.
-But they wanted to start a combination of HF medications to see if we could get my EF up and my heart stronger.
 I was diagnosed with HF and diabetes.
-No health issues before this happened.
-Not on any medications before this happened.
+I had no health issues before this happened.
+I wasn't on any medications before this happened.
 I thought I was healthy.
-I was taking 7 different medications along with two insulins.
-Was put on oxygen at night.
+I was taking seven different medications along with two insulins.
+I was put on oxygen at night.
 I was told that I had to wear a Lifevest due to my EF being 10%.
 I knew what a Lifevest was, but as soon as the lady came in with the box, I broke down.
-The Lifevest was just in case my heart stopped, if that happened I would get shocked.
+The Lifevest was just in case my heart stopped.
+If that happened, I would be shocked.
 In order for me to handle it, I gave my Lifevest a name, Toby.

 My lifevest named Toby

-Lifestlye changes had to be made
+Lifestyle changes had to be made

 Listened to my body

-So I was scheduled for a cath which ended up with a stent.
-I have learned to listen to my body and not ignore the symptoms.
-To ask questions, even if dumb.
-Who knew that a cold I got in March 2018, which lingered up until I went into the hospital in September.
-It just wouldn't go away.
-A virus from the cold attacked my heart and caused all of that.
 I was told that if I hadn't come to the hospital when I did, I might not be alive today.
 God had plans for me.
 He wasn't ready for me just yet.
 I do believe that.
 It brought my girls and me closer.
-It has also help me to talk to others that may have heart issues and have doubts about having a cath, a stress test, an echo or just talking to their doctor.
+It has also helped me to talk to others that may have heart issues and have doubts about having a cath, a stress test, an echo or just talking to their doctor.

 My lasting advice

-My best advice these days is you have to take care of yourself first in order to be able to take care of your family, your job, your life.
+My best advice these days is that you have to take care of yourself first in order to be able to take care of your family, your job, your life.
 We are all guilty of not taking care of ourselves especially doing it first before everything else.
-But I'm telling you from my experience, take care of yourself first.
+But I'm telling you from my experience: take care of yourself first.
 It's not being selfish, it's being able to be there to enjoy your family and your life.
-I learned to do a lot of things differently, which some haven't been easy for me.
+I learned to do a lot of things differently, some of which haven't been easy for me.
 I have had a great support system of family and friends.

 My healthcare team